Viasat/network-stats-capstone/docs/Fall_2020_syllabus.md

 ## Week 10
 Dec 7 - 11

-1. Present results to Viasat
+1. Teams Present to Viasat
+    * Each team delivers their elevator pitch and at least the first couple weeks of their detailed task schedule.
+2. Viasat shares our expectations for next quarter.